Housing & Financial Counseling

 Our self-paced, interactive lessons provide a fun and engaging experience to empower you to take control over your finances, save for the future, and reach your financial goals.
 Topics include:

-Habitat Homeownership Applicants – paying and attending the First-Time Homebuyer Class is NOT part of the Habitat Homeownership application process.
-Click here to learn about our Homeownership Program..
+Habitat Homeownership Applicants: The First-Time Homebuyer Education Class is NOT part of the Habitat Homeownership application process.
+Click here to learn about our Homeownership Program.

 To learn more about Habitat homeownership opportunities and how to apply click here.